-- 1. Releasable records.
+- 1. Releaseable records.
 Under Cal.
-Penal Code § 832.7(b)(3), the following materials are included within the definition of "record" and must be released if they fall within one of the categories listed above in Section1A: - a) all investigative reports; - b) photographic, audio, and video evidence; - c) transcripts or recordings of interviews; - d) autopsy reports; - e) all materials compiled and presented for review to the district attorney or to any person or body charged with determining whether to file criminal charges against an officer in connection with an incident, whether the officer's action was consistent with law and agency policy for purposes of discipline or administrative action, or what discipline to impose or corrective action to take; - f) documents setting forth findings or recommended findings; and - g) copies of disciplinary records relating to the incident, including any letters of intent to impose discipline, any documents reflecting modifications of discipline due to the Skelly or grievance process, and letters indicating final imposition of discipline or other documentation reflecting implementation of corrective action. - Personnel Records.
-Personnel records are not subject to release without a court order, except as described in these protocols.
+Penal Code § 832.7(b)(3), the following materials are included within the definition of "record" and must be released if they fall within one of the categories listed above in Section1A: A "record" relating to the report, investigation, or findings of any of the disclosable categories is subject to release if it is in the categories described in Section IA.
+Penal Code § 832.7(b)(2) lists the types of "records" that are subject to disclosure: - a) all investigative reports; - b) photographic, audio, and video evidence; - c) transcripts or recordings of interviews; - d) autopsy reports; - e) all materials compiled and presented for review to the district attorney or to any person or body charged with determining whether to file criminal charges against an officer in connection with an incident, or whether the officer's action was consistent with law and agency policy for purposes of discipline or administrative action, or what discipline to impose or corrective action to take; - f) documents setting forth findings or recommended findings; and - g) copies of disciplinary records relating to the incident, including any letters of intent to impose discipline, any documents reflecting modifications of discipline due to the Skelly or grievance process, and letters indicating final imposition of discipline or other documentation reflecting implementation of corrective action. - 2.
+Personnel Records.
+Personnel records are not subject to release without a court order, except as provided und er the amendments described in these perotocols.
 Cal.
 Penal Code § 832.7.
 Cal.
-Penal Code § 832.8 defines" personnel records" as any file maintained under that individual's name by his or her employing agency and containing records relating to any of the following: - a) personal data, including marital status, family members, educational and employment history, home addresses, or similar information; - b) medical history; - c) election of employee benefits; - d) employee advancement, appraisal, or discipline; - e) complaints, or investigations of complaints, concerning an event or transaction in which they participated, or which they perceived, and pertaining to the manner in which they performed their duties; and - f) any other information the disclosure of which would constitute an unwarranted invasion of personal privacy.
+Penal Code § 832.8 defines "personnel records" as any file maintained under that individual's name by his or her employing agency and containing records relating to any of the following:

+- a) personal Personal data, including marital status, family members, educational and employment history, home addresses, or similar information;- - b) mMedical history;- - c) eElection of employee benefits:- - d) eEmployee advancement, appraisal, or discipline; except as specifically required by Cal.
+Penal Code § 832.7. - e) cComplaints, or investigations of complaints, concerning an event or transaction in which he or shethey participated, or which he or shethey perceived, and pertaining to the manner in which he or shethey performed his or hertheir duties; and Cal.
+Penal Code § 832.7. - f) aAny other information the disclosure of which would constitute an unwarranted invasion of personal privacy. - 3.
 Records from prior investigations.
 A record from a separate and prior investigation or assessment of a separate incident shall not be released unless it is independently subject to disclosure pursuant to Cal.
-Penal Code §832.7(b)(4).
+Penal Code § 832.7(b)(4).

-C. Important Notes for each of the categories of disclosable records.
+C. Important Notes for each of the categories of disclosable categories records.